urielbitton/amplify-commerce/README.md

 # amplify-commerce

 V1 Features to add:
-- fix chat "read" bug (should update to read only if not same id AND clicked on chat)
+- fix chat "read" bug
-- find way to remove admin id from chat messages
-- fix dark mode classes for optimization
-- send email of invoice to customers when they checkout after successful payment
+- send email of invoice (use sendgrid/mailjs - arrange into html design instead of using pdf) to customers when they checkout after successful payment
 - send email to admin everytime: an order is made, user is created, order delayed, etc.
 - implement password reset pages + features for clients
 - add ?. by every iterated function call so no pages in app crash when undefined.